GSA/digitalgov.gov/content/news/2014/07/2014-07-17-plop-plop-fizz-fizz-oh-what-a-relief-social-media-is.md

 In addition, agencies already short-staffed may find these efforts labor intensive.
 Chicago’s algorithm had to be tweaked since it at first flagged things like people wanting to throw-up if they heard [Kelis’ Milkshake](http://www.youtube.com/watch?v=pGL2rytTraA&feature=kp) one more time.
 But where there’s a will, there’s a way; the city made the code [open source](https://github.com/smartchicago/foodborne) to get some help.

-All this is to say that this is an intriguing use of social media—not to reach your audience, but to make your audience reach you._**Eden Savino** is a Senior Analyst in the Health Care team at the U.S. Government Accountability Office (GAO)._
+All this is to say that this is an intriguing use of social media&mdash;not to reach your audience, but to make your audience reach you.

+_**Eden Savino** is a Senior Analyst in the Health Care team at the U.S. Government Accountability Office (GAO)._